davidsday/go-tdd/README.txt

 I am taking the go test -json output's word as to the number of tests run, passed, failed, etc, but we need to realize that the results are approximate.
-When you write a test with subtests, go test counts the mother/father test in addition to all the subtests.
-Thing is, the parent test often doesn't actually do any testing itself and to my way of thinking shouldn't be counted.
+When you write a test with subtests, go test seems to count the mother/father test in addition to all the subtests.
+Thing is, the parent test often doesn't actually do any testing itself and perhaps shouldn't be counted.
 Just don't be surprised at counts that differ slightly from your counts, if you use subtests.